 During his "retirement", Ray held a position with Jones County Junior College as instructor of brass; traveled the country as a clinician, adjudicator, guest conductor, and soloist; and dedicated significant amounts of time to travel throughout Mississippi teaching young tuba and euphonium students, many of which distinguish themselves as some of the most accomplished students and performers in the State.

-Ray is survived by his wife Joan, step-daughter Jennifer, and his 1928 Ford Model A Roadster.
+Ray is survived by his wife Joan, sons Steve and Cary, step-daughter Jennifer, and his 1928 Ford Model A Roadster.